-Tennis: Intense Djokovic staves off major Cilic challenge
+Tennis: Under the weather Djokovic staves off Cilic challenge

 Sock had made an unexpected return to form after a wretched year since his surprise Paris triumph but his renaissance was ended when Thiem fought from a set down to take control in a tough two-and-a-quarter hour duel.

-The victory gave French Open finalist Thiem a further boost in his bid to earn one of the final two of eight places on offer for the ATP Finals in London this month.
+The day’s action in Paris ensured that Cilic and Thiem are now guaranteed the last two of eight places on offer for the ATP Finals in London this month.

-“Jack was playing a great game and had a very good start and it was a great fight again, but it’s really something special for me to reach this stage,” world number eight Thiem said.
+Ninth-placed Nishikori and 10th-placed John Isner have missed the cut but both could yet find a place if Rafa Nadal and Juan Martin del Potro, currently both struggling with injury, pull out.

 Reporting by Ian Chadband; editing by Martyn Herman and Ed Osmond